trebek1/Angular_Feed/README.md

 `public/templates/customWidget.html`, as well, though feel free to alter the way this content is rendered.

+## Part 3

 If a document returned from the API does not have any items listed of a certain type, we should report, "No items listed" for that type.

 If the headline is clicked again, the extended information on people, places and orgs should collapse.

+## Part 4

-We also want the documents to update periodically, so they should refresh every 10 seconds with new information from our API.
+We also want the documents to update periodically, so they should refresh every 10 seconds or so with new information from our API.
 New documents should be displayed at the top of the list, and there should never be more than 50 documents showing at a time.
 Don’t worry about pagination for the old documents -- they can simply go away.

+## Oh yeah, and...

 If you want to pull in any external libraries, feel free to do so.
 Some basic CSS reset widget wrapper styles have been provided, as well as some basic class